tejaswikambala/Absenteeism-data/README.md

 # Absenteeism-data
-Explored the absenteeism dataset, performing EDA  and predictive modeling.
-Applied linear regression and identified key factors impacting   absenteeism.
+Explored the absenteeism dataset, performing EDA and predictive modeling.Applied linear regression and identified key factors impacting absenteeism.
+This project successfully identifies the key factors affecting employee absenteeism, such as workload, age, and commute distance.
+By applying linear regression, the model provides valuable insights into absenteeism patterns, which can help organizations create more effective policies and interventions.
+Future improvements could include experimenting with more complex models, such as Random Forest or Gradient Boosting, for improved prediction accuracy.